-The Park District allows for certain additional compensation for commission of sales revenue for work performed by non-exempt employees in addition to their normal responsibilities.
-This additional compensation for commission is an incentive to increase sales revenue.
+The Park District allows for certain additional compensation for commission of sales revenue for work performed by part-time non-exempt employees This compensation for commission is an incentive to increase sales revenue.
 This commission of sales revenue applies only to Choice Health & Fitness.
+Full-time non-exempt employees are not eligible for commission compensation.